Using different types of diversification in portfolio management

 I don’t have a growth/value strategy, per se.
 I invest across the board in index funds that cover the market based on market cap and geography, with a broad range of both growth and value stocks.
 If I had individual stocks, this would be a significantly more important facet for me to diversify across.
 Someday, I’d love to have the time to do value investing in small caps.
 There is so much opportunity hidden in those tiny, unloved companies!

-Market location and stage of development
+Diversifying by market location and stage of development

 Although the world is an increasingly interwoven market, there are still huge disparities between regions and countries.
 The performance of stocks in Europe is very different from US stocks, and Emerging Markets (China, Brazil, etc) behave even more differently.